What is social listening and how to use it: the ultimate guide

 Unless you launched your brand a minute ago with no prior marketing work whatsoever, there are people talking about your company right now.
 Some of them might be influential users with large following: either the influencers you have an agreement with or the influencers you never formally made your brand ambassadors.
 Social listening helps you discover both groups.

-In your brand monitoring alert, check the Mentions and Influencers tab in the Dashboard.
+In your brand alert, check the Mentions and Influencers tab in the Dashboard.
 You'll get an overview of the absolute biggest names: major influencers and mass media.

 Next, dive into the Mentions feed.
 Here, you can group the mentions by Authors, sort by Reach and specify the Reach limits in advanced filtering to single out micro-influencers (10K to 100K followers), macro-influencers (100K+ followers), and mega-influencers (millions of followers).
 If you're only interested in individuals and want to exclude publishers, make sure you unselect News/Blogs and the Web from your sources.